Karma Thinley Rinpoche

-Karma Thinley Rinpoche ཀརྨ་འཕྲིན་ལས་རིན་པོ་ཆེ་ (born 1931), is an important master of the Kagyu Mahamudra, Sakya Lamdré and Chod traditions of Tibetan Buddhism active in the west and Nepal.
+Karma Thinley Rinpoche ཀརྨ་ཕྲིན་ལས་རིན་པོ་ཆེ་ (born 1931), is an important master of the Kagyu Mahamudra, Sakya Lamdré and Chod traditions of Tibetan Buddhism active in the west and Nepal.
 He is also well regarded by Tibetans as a scholar, poet and artist.

 Life

 Karma Thinley Rinpoche was born in Nangchen, Kham, in Qinghai in 1931.
 At age two, he was recognized as a reincarnation of Beru Shaiyak Lama Kunrik.

 Throughout the 1950s, Rinpoche made pilgrimages to Radeng, Samye, Sakya and Lhasa.
 Eventually, he settled for a period at Tsurphu Monastery, traditional seat of the Karmapa.
 The 16th Karmapa recognized Rinpoche as a tulku of Karma Thinleypa.

 Karma Thinley Rinpoche left Tibet for India in 1959 and during the 1960s was abbot of the Young Lamas Home School and Karma Drubgyu Thargay Ling nunnery both founded by Freda Bedi in Dalhousie, HP.
 There he was one of the first Tibetan refugee Lamas to teach western students.
 In 1971 he accompanied a group of Tibetan refugees resettled in Ontario, Canada as their Lama and in 1973 established a Buddhist center, Kampo Gangra Drubgyud Ling meditation centre in Toronto, Ontario, Canada.

 In 1982, Karma Tinley Rinpoche was able to visit his homeland Nangchen for the first time since leaving a quarter of a century earlier.
 Returning several times since then he has established a temple in Shorda, capital of Nangchen District and a school for nomad children in the Sangshung valley.

 In 1988, he also established a nunnery, Tekchen Lekshay Ling, at Boudhanath Nepal and subsequently a small meditation retreat center at Pharping.